Chapter 26:

 Sol didn’t dare correct her.

 Sol sat cross-legged by the fire, toying with it.
-He knew he should be in bed.
-Luna was no doubt soon to return from her nightly training, and it would no doubt hurt her pride if she were to find out that he had in fact, always known about her midnight battles with the shadows of her past.
+“I should get to bed.
+She’ll be back soon.”
+He mused.
+He knew it would no doubt hurt her pride if she found out that he had, in fact, always known about her midnight training.

-He was far more observant than she ever gave him credit for, and far smarter than anyone tended to think.
-He had little patience for books or study, but his mind worked quickly and thoroughly, his ability to intake the subtleties of situations and the world surpassing his sister’s, though he’d never let her know that.
-For that was one of the subtleties he had long since picked up on: Luna didn’t like to be shown up by him.
+He was far more observant and far smarter than anyone tended to give him credit for.
+While he had little patience for books or study, his mind worked quickly and thoroughly.
+His ability to intake the subtleties of situations surpassed his sister’s, though he’d never let her know that.
+That was one of the subtleties he had long since picked up on: Luna didn’t like to be shown up by him.

 It was largely why he neglected magic, reducing his respectable abilities to only last stands and parlour tricks.
 He didn’t want her to feel inferior.
 Even if his magic did pale in comparison to hers, demonstrating his capacity to utilise it would certainly demoralise her, make the divine gift given to her by birthright less special.
 He couldn’t do that to her, he was far too intelligent and far too kind to.

-In the distance, he could hear her footsteps now.
+In the distance, he could hear her footsteps.
 He patted his hands down, settling the fire to a low ember.
 After a few glances, he ensured the coast was clear, and stealed away into his sleeping sack.

 Luna arrived.
 Though his eyes were closed, he could hear more movements clearly.
 She walked with firm, slow steps, each one rhythmic, still with whatever exercise she had spent the night drilling.
 They fell onto the forest floor gracefully, subtle rustling coming from twigs that rolled amongst the leaves beneath her feet but did not snap.